rrazgriz/IndexEyeTrackVR/README.md

 # Software
 The ESP32Cam is running [slightly modified Futurabeast face cam firmware](https://github.com/rrazgriz/futura-face-cam) for the moment.
 In theory, it can run any firmware that outputs an opencv-compatible stream available over the network.
 [OpenIris](https://github.com/lorow/OpenIris) is being developed specifically for use in the EyeTrackVR Project.

 The software side uses a basic Python OpenCV pipeline to process the image data.
 It requires python3 with `python-osc` and `opencv` available.
-Other techniques are being implemented elsewhere in the EyeTrackvR Project, including the [VrEyeToolbox](https://github.com/SummerSigh/VrEyeToolbox), which focuses on machine learning approaches to eye parameter estimation.
+Other techniques are being implemented elsewhere in the EyeTrackVR Project, including the [VrEyeToolbox](https://github.com/SummerSigh/VrEyeToolbox), which focuses on machine learning approaches to eye parameter estimation.

 To run the eyetracking software, configure it as below, and run it in a python environment that has all dependencies satisfied, as noted above.